ns-r/ns-links/content/bmt/enlistment-tips.md

 - **Wet wipes/wet tissues** (for area cleaning and boots polishing)
 - **Nail cutter**
 - **Dark colored spectacles**
+- **Black watch**: Only bring your watch if it's a dark color.
+No white watches.

 ## Things to buy at eMarts